Javascript is not enabled.

 New rules for Medicare Advantage and kidney disease

-People with end-stage renal disease now can receive coverage either through original Medicare or a private Medicare Advantage plan.
+People with end-stage renal disease can now receive coverage through either original Medicare or a private Medicare Advantage plan.
 Before the 21st Century Cures Act of 2016 opened the door to coverage beginning Jan.
 1, 2021, people with kidney failure couldn’t enroll in Medicare Advantage.

 At age 65, you can sign up for Medicare Advantage when you first enroll in Medicare parts A and B. You can also sign up or switch plans during open enrollment from Oct.
 15 to Dec.
 7, with new coverage starting Jan.
 1.